alexfariakof/app-despesas-pessoais/README.md

 This project can be access at [API Restful Despesas Pessoais](http://alexfariakof.com:42535/swagger).
 ![backend](https://github.com/alexfariakof/despesas-backend-api-net-core/assets/42475620/d715b8d3-e275-4998-beb7-cb8c9690513f)

+## Build

+Run `dotnet build -restore ` to build the project.
+The build artifacts will be stored in the `bin/` directory.

 ## Development server without automatically reload

 * First way